ronnie-nayak/files-compression/README.md

  - CloudWatch
  - Identity and Access Management, IAM

-Project taken of cloud at the moment.
+Project taken off cloud at the moment.